kiranmak/draft-km-industrial-internet-requirements/draft-ietf-flexadress-requirements.md

 grows.
 Operational Technologies (OT) networks are tied to set of non-Internet protocols such as Modbus, Profibus, CANbus, Profinet, etc. There are more than 100 different protocols with its own packet format.
 With a greater need to integrate IT-centric applications to drive industry control, there is a need to discuss different types of requirements emerging for such a cause.
 A key property of the industry control network must be preserved that they continue to operate in their own private environment.
 It implies that an integration with IT-centric protocols should not be restrictive to the use of applications belonging to Industry control networks.
 From the Internet technologies perspective, this get identified as  a limited-domain network (LDNs) {{RFC8799}}.

+# Terminology
+* Industrial Control Networks
+The indutrial control networks are  interconnection of equipments used for the operation, control or monitoring of machines in the industry environment.
+* Industry Automation

 # Use case Development {#usecase}
 type of industry control network.